alangmeier/llm-chat/chainlit.md

 More improvements may be implemented in the future. 🔜 If you feel *adventurous*, you can try using other models.
 The procedure for loading other models is explained [here](https://github.com/alangmeier/llm-chat/blob/main/models/README.md). 📚

-If you like this project, don't hesitate to give support or contribute on [the GitHub repo](https://github.com/alangmeier/llm-chat) ! 📌
+If you like this project, don't hesitate to give support or contribute to [the GitHub repo](https://github.com/alangmeier/llm-chat) ! 📌

 ## ❤️ Thanks and have fun ! ❤️